kaizen-nagoya/BrokenEnvironment/README.md

 # BrokenEnvironment
-A story about messing up in production environment.
+A story about messing up in production environment on Computer System.
+It is not about economical, social and natural environment.

 # 🚀 Project Name